Carvel (franchise): Further developments

-In 1983, Saturday Night Live parodied Carvel's ad campaigns during its season 9 episode 7 show, with Joe Piscopo portraying Tom Carvel becoming increasingly troubled by a franchisee's line of X-rated Christmas cakes shaped like breasts, buttocks, testicles and penises.
+In 1983, Saturday Night Live parodied Carvel's ad campaigns during its season 9 episode 7 show, with Joe Piscopo portraying Tom Carvel becoming increasingly troubled by a franchisee's line of X-rated Christmas cakes shaped like human "private parts".
 The same year, the Beastie Boys released their first single, Cooky Puss, which included audio of the rap band making prank phone calls to a Carvel store.

 By 1985, there were 865 stores with an income of over $300 million.

 In the late 1980s and early 1990s, Howard Stern used a vocal harmonizer to imitate the "outer space" voice of Cookie Puss that was used in Carvel's TV advertisements.
-Stern also made frequent references to longtime co-worker Fred Norris's cluelessness and cheapness in having once given his mother a Cookie Puss cake as a Mother's Day gift.
+Stern also frequently references longtime co-worker Fred Norris's cluelessness and cheapness in having once given his mother a Cookie Puss cake as a Mother's Day gift.

 In 1989, an aging Tom Carvel sold the corporation to Investcorp for $80 million.
 In 1991, its headquarters was moved to Farmington, Connecticut.
 On December 11, 2001, Roark Capital Group, a private equity firm, purchased a controlling interest in Carvel Corporation from Investcorp.
-Investcorp became a minority share holder.
+Investcorp became a minority shareholder.

-Carvel was for most of its history a regional business, most strongly based on the east coast of the United States.
-As the business climate has changed, so has some of the focus of the brand.
-There are, as of 2018, approximately 418 retail franchises and food service locations, far fewer than at its peak.
+For most of its history, Carvel was a regional business, most firmly based on the east coast of the United States.
+As the business climate has changed, so has some of the brand's focus.
+As of 2023, there are approximately 326 retail franchises and food service locations, far fewer than at its peak.
 Carvel branded products are available in approximately 9,500 supermarkets.
 Celebration Foods has pushed the brand's presence from 30 states in 2004 to 49 in 2008, allowing them to form merchandising partnerships with national brands, such as ice cream cakes featuring Mars' M&M's characters.
-Focus Brands is based in Atlanta, Georgia, Celebration Foods is based in New Britain, Connecticut.
+GoTo Foods (formerly Focus Brands) is based in Atlanta, Georgia, and Celebration Foods is based in New Britain, Connecticut.

-In August 2007, Abdul Faghihi, the owner of the original Carvel location in Hartsdale revealed that he had applied for permission to knock down the store and develop a retail strip on the property.
+In August 2007, Abdul Faghihi, the owner of the original Carvel location in Hartsdale, revealed that he had applied for permission to knock down the store and develop a retail strip on the property.
 The Hartsdale store was closed on October 5, 2008.
 In March 2009, the store was demolished to make way for a Japanese restaurant.